 Current Status: Open

 Berryessa Snow Mountain National Monument is among California’s newer national monuments.
-Proclaimed in 2015, the 330,780-acre protected area is situated within the California Inner Coast Ranges.
-What’s more, it features Snow Mountain Wilderness in Mendocino National Forest and Cache Creek Wilderness.
-The vast area is a popular destination for hiking, camping, boating and fishing.
-Due to its enormity, there are several ways to reach sections of Berryessa Snow Mountain from the Bay Area.
-For instance, Lake Mendocino, Clear Lake and Highway 162 near Willows.
-If you go, please be mindful of the leave no trace principal.
-Equally important is to be mindful of the ecologically diverse habitat.
+Proclaimed in 2015, the 330,780-acre protected area is within the California Inner Coast Ranges.
+Moreover, it features Snow Mountain Wilderness in Mendocino National Forest and Cache Creek Wilderness.
+The vast area is a popular destination for hiking, camping, boating, and fishing.
+Due to its enormity, there are several ways to reach sections of Berryessa Snow Mountain from the Bay Area—for instance, Lake Mendocino, Clear Lake, and Highway 162 near Willows.
+If you do, please be mindful of the leave no trace principle.
+Equally important is to be aware of the ecologically diverse habitat.
 That’s not to mention the sanctuary for endangered species like the northern spotted owl.

 Related: Best Hiking On The Pacific Coast